londondev77/Home-Assistant-Thermostat-booster/README.md

 ## Intro

-**I developed Thermostat Boost to allow me to temporarily set the temperature of Generic Thermostats (although I suspect it will work with other kinds too - it does for Nests).
-When the temporary boost expires, the thermostat reverts to either the last temperature it was set to, or the current schedule if one is defined and is turned on.**
+**I developed Thermostat Boost to allow me to temporarily set the temperature of Generic Thermostats (although it should work with any climate thermostat).
+When the temporary boost expires, the thermostat reverts to either the last temperature it was set to, or the current schedule (more details on Scheduler integration below) if one is defined and is turned on.**

 Previously, I had developed a series of automations to achieve this which involved creating numerous helpers for each instance.
 Adding a new thermostat took some time to do.
 I wanted to see if I could streamline this as well as test how well ChatGPT could code as this is well beyond my capabilities.